 As mentioned above, the raku (completion symbol) was not one of Usui’s traditional symbols.
 The exact origins of this symbol are unknown.
 Some believe it originated in Tibet, where Reiki Master Iris Ishikuro used it.
 Iris’s student, Arthur Robertson, supposedly learned this symbol from Iris during his training and introduced it in the West.

-Today, the Raku symbol is used by Reiki healers all over the world.
+Today, the Raku symbol is used by Reiki healers worldwide.
 Even though it is not one of the original symbols, it still is a powerful tool that permits practitioners to bestow their healing energy upon others.

-The Raku, also referred to as the “Completion Symbol,” is a zig-zag shape.
+The Raku, also called the “Completion Symbol,” is a zig-zag shape.
 It is thought to represent a lightning bolt coming down from the heavens.
 It gives off a pink or violet color when it is activated.